 Slice the liver in slices about a quarter inch thick.

 In a cast iron or stainless steel pan, cook sliced onions in butter until they’re nice and soft and golden brown.

-While the onions are cooking, dredge your liver a mixture of flour, salt and pepper.
+While the onions are cooking, dredge your liver in a mixture of flour, salt, and pepper.
 (Buckwheat flour will work well if you’re avoiding gluten.)